karlomijaljevic/backup-manager/README.md

 am using, depends on if the project is finished or not :D) this manager to compare and index my external drives.
 There are a couple of usages:

-- Index files into an H2 DB
+- Index directories into an H2 DB
-- Compare two directories (external drive or FS) and report differences
+- Compare two directories and report differences
-- Compare directory (external drive or FS) to the H2 DB and report differences
+- Validate directory against the H2 DB and report differences
 - Export H2 DB as an `.xlsx` file

 In the showcases the `backup-manager` command is an alias for: